HalukErdogan/ros-astar-demo/README.md

 /inflated_map
 /optimal_path
 ```

-One can use the rviz tools to define "/initialpose" and "/move_base_simple/goal"
+is created.
+One can use the rviz navigation tools to define "/initialpose" and "/move_base_simple/goal" on rviz interface.

 # Example